Avalon-MC/ContentSync/README.md

 ```

 ### Config Example

+The configuration consists of two booleans, and an array of contentEntries (in `contentEntriesList`)

-The format of the fields is as follows:
+The format of the contentEntry fields is as follows:
 * --Required Fields
 * `name` - Need each entry needs to match the `name` in the Repo Json file.
 * `URL` - This MUST be a DIRECT LINK to a Repo Json file (see example below).